Share this publication

 Protesting with Beans

-Originally beans were thrown to symbolise the contempt the poor had, because it was said that the evil Tyrant only provided poor families with just two measly pot of beans twice a year to starve of their hunger.
+The origins of the Battle of Oranges began when beans were thrown to symbolise the contempt the poor felt due to an evil Tyrant that ruled over the town and only provided poor families with just two measly pot of beans twice a year to starve of their hunger.

 Hence, the beans were thrown to express their outrage at such an offensive gesture.
 Over the years this evolved, and people started to throw sugared almonds, confetti and flowers.